 SHARING THE GIFT

-Alright, I actually do most of my story-creating while not sitting down.
-I’ve found I’m way more creative while moving–running, walking, folding laundry, you get the idea.
-But eventually, pen must meet paper.
+I actually do most of my story-creating while not sitting down.
+I’ve found I’m far more creative while in motion–running, walking, folding laundry, etc. But eventually, pen must meet paper.
 Or fingers meet keyboard, in my case.
 Then the magic happens.

-While I absolutely love the process of telling stories, my passion lies in helping others tell theirs, in watching as they learn to love their process.
-I’m blessed; I’m an English teacher, so I get to do this literally every day.
-And several times a week, I get to do it even more when my intrepid band of student writers meets with me for writing club.
+While I absolutely love the process of telling stories, my passion lies in helping others tell theirs, in watching as they learn to love their process and find their voices.
+I’m an English teacher, so I get to do this literally every day.
+And each week, I get to do it even more when my intrepid band of student writers meets with me for writing club.

-Folks, I have known some pretty awesome experiences in my lifetime, but nothing compares with writing in a room full of young people who are all eager to share their stories and own their authorship.
-It’s inspiring.
+I have known some awesome experiences in my lifetime, but nothing compares with mentoring a room full of young people who are all eager to share their stories and own their authorship.
+Leading them is inspiring.
 It’s exciting.
 And it’s my favorite part of what I do.
 We write together.

 So glad you could join me.

 Kelli Fitzpatrick is a science fiction author, high school English teacher, and community activist from the rural town of Beaverton, Michigan.
 Her short story “The Sunwalkers” was selected as a winner of the Star Trek Strange New Worlds writing contest sponsored by CBS Consumer Products, and is published in the Strange New Worlds 2016 anthology from Simon and Schuster.
 Her sci-fi flash piece “To Stick a Star” took fourth place in the 2016 international NYC Midnight Flash Fiction Challenge.
-Kelli’s articles have appeared multiple times in Authors Publish Magazine, and some of her essays analyzing science fiction media are forthcoming in print anthologies from ATB Publishing and Sequart.
-She is scheduled as an author guest at Shore Leave 39, a science fiction convention in Balitmore.
-She founded and advises the Beaverton Student Authors Guild, an after school writing group for teens in her community, where she mentors young writers in various forms of written expression including poetry and game writing.
-She also teaches writing workshops for adults, and loves sparking and contributing to regional initiatives that bring people together to celebrate and explore creativity.
-She volunteers for local organizations, serving on the Board of Directors of the Beaverton Activity Center, a historic school building recently renovated into a hub for collaboration.
+Kelli’s articles on writing craft have appeared multiple times in Authors Publish Magazine, and some of her essays analyzing science fiction media are forthcoming in print anthologies from ATB Publishing and Sequart.
+She occasionally speaks at writing conferences and genre conventions as an author guest.
+She founded and advises the Beaverton Student Authors Guild, an after school writing group for teens in her community, where she mentors young writers in various forms of written expression, including novel writing, poetry, and game writing.
+She also teaches writing workshops for adults, and loves leading and contributing to regional initiatives that bring people together to celebrate and explore creativity.
+She volunteers for local organizations, serving on the Board of Directors of the Beaverton Activity Center, a historic school building recently renovated into a hub for collaboration, as well as the Board of Directors for the Saginaw Bay Writing Project.
 She is an avid promoter of public education, public libraries, gender equality and representation, and national support for the arts in all their forms.

-Above photo credits: The photo of the interesting shells, stones, and beach glass I took while exploring the shores of the Boston Harbor Islands.
-The portrait was taken in my classroom with my vast collection of books (no seriously, they cover the whole wall).
+Above photo credits: The photo of the interesting shells, stones, and beach glass is one I took while exploring the shores of the Boston Harbor Islands.
+My portrait was taken in my classroom with my beloved books.